 PSHE at Castle Mead

 Our PSHE curriculum is centred around three main themes: health and wellbeing, relationships and living in the wider world.
-These themes are addressed vertically throughout Key Stages 3 and 4, with topics and content we have decided to be appropriate for the age of our scholars.
-Our PSHE curriculum also reflects local priorities for our pupils and community.
+These themes are addressed throughout Key Stages 3 and 4 and they are broken down into different topics.

-Pupils learn about six topics per year.
+Scholars will learn about 4 topics each year.
 These topics are explored in tutor groups with their form tutors.
-We use calendared drop-down mornings and some Prep sessions for these PSHE lessons.
+We use a planned and coherent tutor time programme for the delivery of these sessions.
+Content is delivered to scholars through Knowledge, Reading for Excellence, Debate and Discussion as well as Careers sessions.
 The topics also complement our assembly calendar where appropriate.